-Banks that provide personal loans for businesses in the Philippines require prospective borrowers to submit documents that prove their creditworthiness.
+Banks and government agencies that provide loans for businesses in the Philippines require prospective borrowers to submit documents proving their creditworthiness.
 Applying for a business loan?
-A requirement you must pay attention to is the business plan,[1] a proposal that covers all the nitty-gritty of starting a business in the Philippines.
-It’s your solid proof of your business’ high-profit potential and your ability to pay off your loan.
+A requirement you must pay attention to is the business plan.

 A business plan will define your short-term and long-term business objectives and help you focus on specific steps to achieve these business objectives.
-Moreover, it will also help you come up with effective strategies for your business' growth and attract potential partners or investors, just to name a few.
+Moreover, it will also help you come up with effective strategies for your business growth and attract potential partners or investors, just to name a few.

-1. Define Your Business Concept
+Step 1: Define Your Business Concept

-Every local business in the Philippines starts with an idea, and yours has to be developed into a clear business concept.
-Doing so will keep you on track while drafting your sample business plan for your small business.
-With that, a business concept should include these details:
+Every business starts with an idea, and yours has to be developed into a clear concept.
+Doing so will keep you on track while drafting the plan for your small business.

 - Mission and vision - Why you are putting up this business?